Primary school registration map: Find out how many vacancies are left in each school after Phase 1

 WHAT NEXT?

-Seven schools filled more than half of their Primary 1 places for next year in Phase 1: Horizon, Temasek, Nanyang, Rosyth, Kheng Cheng, Gongshang and Pei Hwa Presbyterian primary schools.
+Nine schools filled at least half their Primary 1 places for next year in Phase 1: Horizon, Rosyth, Temasek, Nanyang, Waterway, Kheng Cheng, Gongshang, Pei Hwa Presbyterian and Springdale primary schools.

-Another 43 schools had more than 40 per cent of their total vacancies filled at this stage.
+An additional 48 schools filled more than 40 per cent of their total vacancies in the same stage.

-MOE said it is in the process of verifying Phase 1 online applications, and that the next update will be by Monday evening.

 After Phase 1, registration moves on to Phase 2A(1), which is open to parents who are members of a school's alumni association, or who are members of the school’s advisory or management committee.